viters/docs/cookbook/data-models/personal-portfolio-using-m2a.md

 ---
-title: Build Content With M2A
+title: Personal Portfolio Using M2A
 description: This recipe demonstrates how to use an M2A relationship to build content dynamically.
 tags: []
 skill_level: